Some fear boosters will hurt drive to reach the unvaccinated

 The fear is that the rollout of booster shots will lead some people to question the effectiveness of the vaccine in the first place.

-“Many of my patients are already saying, ‘If we need a third dose, what was the point?’” said Dr. Jason Goldman, a physician in Coral Springs, Florida.
+“Many of my patients are already saying, ‘If we need a third dose, what was the point?’”
+Dr. Jason Goldman, a physician in Coral Springs, Florida, said.

 An estimated 70 million vaccine-eligible Americans have yet to start vaccinations, despite a summer surge in infections, hospitalizations and deaths driven by the delta variant.